Angels and Demons (collection)

 Angels and Demons is the thirty-sixth and final collection by British fashion designer Alexander McQueen, released for the Autumn/Winter 2010 season of his eponymous fashion house.
 Aesthetically, the collection drew on religious paintings of the afterlife from the Medieval and Renaissance periods, as well as the imperial dress and art of the Byzantine Empire.
-It incorporated traditional tailoring and dressmaking techniques that McQueen had learned early in his career while also featuring the sophisticated digitally-engineered prints that McQueen had been experimenting with in the past few seasons.
-McQueen committed suicide before the collection was complete; his close collaborator Sarah Burton completed the sixteen outfits that had been in progress at the time of his death.
+It incorporated traditional tailoring and dressmaking techniques that McQueen had learned early in his career while also featuring the sophisticated digitally engineered prints he had experimented with in the past few seasons.
+McQueen committed suicide before the collection was finished; his close collaborator Sarah Burton completed the sixteen outfits that had been in progress at the time of his death.
 The unofficial title is taken from a Twitter post McQueen made shortly before his death.

 In lieu of a full-scale runway show, the Alexander McQueen brand showed the sixteen completed looks privately in a series of presentations to small groups of guests on 9 and 10 March 2010, at the Hôtel de Clermont-Tonnerre in Paris.
 (Note: There are several mansions in Paris with the name Hôtel de Clermont-Tonnerre.
 McQueen's show was held in the one that serves as the headquarters of PPR, which owns McQueen's label; it is located on the rue François-I^{er}.)
-The staging was deliberately kept simple, with no attempt made to emulate McQueen's bent for showmanship.
-Polina Kasina, McQueen's longtime fit model, wore the collection's final and most well-known ensemble, a gold feathered coat over white tulle skirt.
+The staging was deliberately kept simple, making no attempt to emulate McQueen's bent for showmanship.
+Polina Kasina, McQueen's longtime fit model, wore the collection's final and best-known ensemble, a gold feathered coat over white tulle skirt.
 The presentations closed with the whispered words "There is no more"; the models did not return for the traditional final walk.

 Critical reception for the clothing was positive.
 Many reviewers noted the uncanny feeling evoked by the religious theme when juxtaposed with McQueen's suicide.
-Retrospective analysis has focused on the theme, with particular attention paid to whether or not it was indicative of McQueen's mental state.
-Ensembles from Angels and Demons are held by various museums and have appeared in exhibitions such as the McQueen retrospective Alexander McQueen: Savage Beauty.
+Retrospective analysis has focused on the theme, with particular attention paid to whether it was indicative of McQueen's mental state.
+Ensembles from Angels and Demons are held by several museums and have appeared in exhibitions such as the McQueen retrospective Alexander McQueen: Savage Beauty.

 Background

 British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs, and dramatic fashion shows.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.
 He learned tailoring as an apprentice on Savile Row, and dressmaking as head designer at French fashion house Givenchy.
-(Note: From 1996 to October 2001, McQueen was simultaneously head designer at Givenchy and his own label.)
+(Note: From October 1996 to October 2001, McQueen was simultaneously head designer at Givenchy and at his own label.)
 Although he worked in ready-to-wear – clothing produced for retail sale – his showpiece designs featured a degree of craftsmanship that verged on haute couture.

 been a fucking awful week but my friends have been great but now i have to some how pull myself together and finish with the HELLS ANGELS & PROLIFIC DAEMONS!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!